the-kairos-project/ai-evaluator-extension/server/docs/plugins/linkedin_plugin.md

 ## Configuration

-The plugin requires a valid LinkedIn cookie to authenticate with LinkedIn.
-This cookie can be provided in several ways:
+The plugin requires a valid LinkedIn session cookie to authenticate with LinkedIn.
+Specifically, set the `li_at` cookie value as the session cookie.
+Provide this value to the plugin in one of the following ways:

-1. Environment variable: `LINKEDIN_COOKIE`
+1. Environment variable: `LINKEDIN_COOKIE` (set to the `li_at` cookie value)
 2. Configuration file: `.env`
 3. Runtime configuration when initializing the plugin